AutoML in the Age of Large Language Models: Current Challenges, Future Opportunities and Risks: for

 Furthermore, most \AutoML tools iteratively evaluate new solution candidates by training and validating.
-Naturally, this is a time-consuming process, especially if the training time of the solution candidate is extremely long such as in deep learning.
+Naturally, this is a time-consuming process, especially if the training time of the solution candidate is extremely long, such as in deep learning.
 For this reason, some systems leverage meta-learned performance estimators such as meta-learned surrogate models in Bayesian optimization~\citep{vanschoren-automlbook19a} or neural performance predictors in \NAS \citep{white-neurips21a} which can replace some of the evaluations.
 Once again, \LLMs offer a great opportunity to serve as a special form of meta-learned replacement based on knowledge extracted from large amount of unstructured data, which is not accessible to standard meta-learned approaches.
-They can also serve as a basis to generate training data for simpler performance/training time estimators or surrogate models and potentially also replace the latter.
+They can also serve as a basis to generate training data for simpler performance/training time estimators or surrogate models and potentially also replace the latter. \citet{chen-neurips22a} have demonstrated that their OptFormer approach is able to learn both a competitive surrogate model and an acquisition function from the optimization history of Google's Vizier \citep{song-icml22b} platform.
+Similarly, \citet{liu-iclr24a} highlight that their approach LLMABO can be used to improve a variety of \AutoML components such as warmstarting, surrogate modeling and candidate sampling.

-Going even further, both \citet{zhang-arxiv23b} and \citet{zhang-arxiv23a} suggest AutoML-GPT and MLCopilot, respectively, which fully work as an zero-shot \AutoML tool on their own.
-Given a textual problem description by the user and a knowledge base in the background, they suggest a pipeline and/or training procedure to achieve good performance.
-Note that these systems never evaluate a single \ML pipeline, but, in the case of AutoML-GPT, only use \LLMs to simulate the entire \AutoML process.
+Going even further, both \citet{zhang-arxiv23b} and \citet{zhang-arxiv23a} suggest AutoML-GPT and MLCopilot, respectively, which fully work as a zero-shot \AutoML tool on their own.
+Given a textual problem description by the user and a knowledge base in the background, they suggest a pipeline and/or training procedure to achieve good performance on the specific problem.
+The problem itself can vary, but contains at least a description of the dataset a model is sought for, some form of search space description as a source of the model to be sought and a description on how performance is to be assessed.
+The search space can be a concrete class of models or even a concrete architecture such that the \LLM needs to find a complete pipeline or only good hyperparameters \citep{zhang-arxiv23b}.
+Note that these systems never evaluate a single \ML pipeline, but, in the case of AutoML-GPT, only use \LLMs to simulate the entire \AutoML process. \citet{tsai-arxiv23a} take a slightly different approach by using an \LLM to generate code to perform concrete \AutoML tasks in an iterative process which is controlled by another \LLM receiving the execution results and adjusting the prompt to the code \LLM correspondingly.
+Similarly, Aliro \citep{choi-bioinformatics23a} provide an \AutoML tool tailored towards medical data where \LLMs are used in the background to quickly generate code for user and case-specific analyses of the data.